connercapdau/capstone-project/README.md

 # capstone-project
-Includes the code and thought process used in my capstone project.
+Includes the code used in my capstone project.
+The paper goes into details for reasoning behind my decisions.

 GOAL